bread-modular/bread-modular/modules/8bit/code/lfo/README.md

-# LFO Firmware
+# 8-bit LFO

-This folder contains the PlatformIO project for the 8-bit module firmware.
-It builds the `ATtiny1616` environment defined in `platformio.ini`.
+This is an LFO firmware for the 8-bit module.
+It offers an LFO range from 0.1 Hz to 20 Hz with morphing waveform support.

+## Controls

+### CV Inputs

+#### CV1 (Rate)

+- **Function**: Sets the LFO frequency.
+- **Range**: 0.1 Hz to 20 Hz; the firmware clamps anything outside this span.

+#### CV2 (Waveform Morph)

+- **Function**: Selects and blends LFO waveforms including sine, triangle, saw, Custom 1, Custom 2, and random.
+- **Behavior**: When CV2 is at minimum the waveform is pure sine, and when CV2 is at maximum it becomes random.
+- **Always Active**: Waveform changes are applied continuously, so you can sweep CV2 for evolving modulation shapes.

-## Clang/clangd support
+## Clang/clangd Support

 Semantic highlighting and navigation provided by `clangd` require a `compile_commands.json` file.
-PlatformIO does not generate this automatically, but we can derive it from the metadata it stores in `.pio/build/<env>/idedata.json`.
+PlatformIO does not generate this automatically, but you can derive it from the metadata stored in `.pio/build/<env>/idedata.json`.

 To (re)generate the database: